vladjl3/13070-doc-gen/README.md

-# 13070.kz
+# 13070-doc-gen

-Web-site for project organization - is engaged in the development of heat supply projects
+Python script for rendering .docx templates with dynamic data encloed in Jinja2 tags.